Oct 31, 2011

 Clive, the town's blacksmith and gravedigger, cut down the body, gave it a kick, to check, and hefted it to the waiting cart.
 The crowd dispersed as the oxen carried the stranger's remains away.

-Impatient to get back to the tavern and partake in the merrymaking of the spontaneous event, Clive passed by the church graveyard with a grimace and continued on to the unmarked hole waiting at the edge of town.
-He resented the extra distance, but there was naught for it.
+Impatient to get back to the tavern and partake in the merrymaking of the spontaneous event, Clive passed the church graveyard with a grimace.
+He resented the extra distance to the unmarked hole at the edge of town but there was naught for it.
 The stranger would not be buried in the churchyard.
 Only townspeople and members of the congregation were buried in the Church's shadow and afforded the protection of the iron fence surrounding the small graveyard.
 Criminals and paupers went to the swamp.

-He rolled the body in, spat, and hastily refilled the hole.
+He rolled the body into the grave, spat, and hastily refilled the hole.
 Soon he was on his way.

 Feeling rich with his scavenged gains he spent much coin that night, filling his tankard again and again with bitter autumn ale.
 By all witness accounts, he left the tavern in a boisterous, jovial mood.